 This is a command that can be used to check if communication can be established between two devices.
 The information that is returned includes how long it takes for the data to make the journey, how many hops across the internet (or router path) it took and how much of the traffic gets through.

 Point of presence usually means a city or location where an Internet Service Provider provides local access to connect to the internet using dial up phone lines and leased lines.
 We currently have almost 50 POPs in the UK alone.

 Public Switched Telephone Network (PSTN)

 This is the world's collection of interconnected voice oriented public telephone networks, both commercial and government owned.
-It's also referred to as the Plain Old Telephone Service (POTS).

 Remote Authentication Dial-In User Service (RADIUS)